nebari-dev/nebari-docs/docs/docs/community/doc-contributions.md

 ### Working on the docs

-Once you have the pre-commits and the dependencies installed, you can get started with the documentation.
+Once you have the pre-commit hooks and the dependencies installed, you can start writing and updating the documentation.

-To see a live local version of the docs run the following command:
+To see a live local version of the docs while editing, run the following command:

 ```bash
 yarn start